The Beginning

 who seems more real somehow

-than anyone weve elected
+than anyone we’ve elected

-the skinheads fired upon him and his
+the skinheads fired upon him and his family

-in the shows season finale.
+in the show’s season finale.

 Will the show be renewed next season?